Kathryn-Hackman/phillies-countdown/README.md

-# 2023 Phillies Phirst Game Countdown
+# 2024 Phillies Phirst Game Countdown

 https://phillies-countdown.vercel.app/

+Can't wait for spring training?
+Check exactly how much time we have left using the countdown link above.
+Some days will even have the name of a Phillie who wears or wore the corresponding jersey number.
+Go Phils!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).